marcgraczyk/recursive_llm_organization/README.md

 `npx hardhat run scripts/deploy.ts --network mainnet`

-All deployed addresses are stored in `scripts/contracts/addresses.json` directory.
+The addresses of all deployed contracts are stored in the scripts/contracts/addresses.json directory.
+Specifically, for Sepolia, the JSON representation of the addresses should appear as follows:

 ```
 {